pixelsoup42/cardano_account_pandas_dumper/README.md

 `--checkpoint_output CHECKPOINT_OUTPUT`
 : Path to checkpoint file to create, if any.
-This is useful for development, the checkpoint contains all the data fetched from the API so you can tweak the report format without having call the API on every run, which would be very slow and consume quota.
+This is useful for development, the checkpoint contains all the data fetched from the API so you can tweak the report format without having to call the API on every run, which would be very slow and consume quota.

 `--to_block TO_BLOCK`
 : Block number to end the search at, if unspecified the tool will look up the latest known block from the API.